“Summer afternoon – summer afternoon; to me those have always been the two most beautiful words in the English language,” Henry James wrote.

 Take a Mini Vacation

 With high gas prices and a recovering economy, many people are staying home this summer in place of a costly vacation.
 But that’s no reason to be depressed.
 Take a mini-road trip for a quick family getaway.
 For example, I live in the California desert, but in two hours or less I can drive to Big Bear and hike in the mountains, go sailing at the beach, or visit Los Angeles for some culture and night life.
-Visit a neighboring state, discover a new swimming spot, go camping, kayak in a lake, or take a leisurely scenic drive somewhere new and exciting.
+Visit a neighboring state, discover a new swimming spot, go camping, kayak in a lake with our Sea Kayak Explorer, or take a leisurely scenic drive somewhere new and exciting.
 With hundreds of national and state parks across the country, chances are you don’t live far from one that is loaded with fun activities.
 One year, my husband and I realized that we had never been to the Channel Islands even though we had lived in California most our lives.
 One of the best weekend trips ever!

 Learn a New Sport